Margaret Sinclair (nun): Church Life

-Sister Mary Francis of the Five Wounds
+Religious life

 On 21 July 1923, Margaret and her brother Andrew travelled to London.
 The two would say goodbyes; Andrew was emigrating to Canada while Margaret would enter the convent of the Colettine Poor Clares in Notting Hill.
-Upon entrance to the convent, she took the name "Sister Mary Francis of the Five Wounds" after Mary Frances of the Five Wounds and asked to become cloistered.
+Upon entrance to the convent, she took the name Mary Francis of the Five Wounds after Mary Frances of the Five Wounds.
 Many members of the religious community doubted Sinclair's ability to live a cloistered life owing to her humble heritage.

-Margaret contracted tuberculosis of the throat and was admitted to a sanatorium run by the Sisters of Charity at Warley, Essex, on 9 April 1925, where she remained until her death on 24 November that same year, and was buried at Kensal Green in north west London.
+Margaret contracted laryngeal tuberculosis and was admitted to a sanatorium run by the Sisters of Charity at Warley, Essex, on 9 April 1925, where she remained until her death on 24 November that same year, and was buried at Kensal Green in north west London.
 On 22 December 1927 her body was re-interred at Mount Vernon, Liberton, Edinburgh.
 On 25 October 2003 her remains were again removed and now lie in her home parish church, dedicated to Saint Patrick, in Edinburgh.

 The marble slab covering her body has a low relief sculpture of her head in the centre of a cross, but is hard to view unless directly above, as it is white on white.

 Veneration

-On 6 February 1978, 100 years after Scotland's Roman Catholic hierarchy was restored Margaret Sinclair was declared Venerable by Pope Paul VI.
-The cause for her canonisation has continued since then; on 1 June 1982, Pope John Paul II said, "Margaret could well be described as one of God's little ones, who through her very simplicity, was touched by God with the strength of real holiness of life, whether as a child, a young woman, an apprentice, a factory worker, a member of a Trade Union or a professed Sister of religion'".
+Sinclair's cause of beatification was introduced to the Sacred Congregation of Rites in 1942 by Pope Pius XII.
+On 6 February 1978, 100 years after Scotland's Roman Catholic hierarchy was restored Margaret Sinclair was declared venerable by Pope Paul VI.
+The process has continued since then; on 1 June 1982, Pope John Paul II said, "Margaret could well be described as one of God's little ones, who through her very simplicity, was touched by God with the strength of real holiness of life, whether as a child, a young woman, an apprentice, a factory worker, a member of a Trade Union or a professed Sister of religion'".

 St. Patrick's Church in Old Town, Edinburgh contains the National Shrine of the Venerable Margaret Sinclair.